Major Work Activity B – Performs fabrication

 select and use tools and equipment |

-tools and equipment for cutting material is selected and used according to job requirements |
+tools and equipment for cutting material are selected and used according to project requirements |

 select material |

-material is selected according to drawings and specifications |
+material is selected according to drawings and project specifications |

 select fabrication methods |

-fabrication methods are selected according to drawings and specifications |
+fabrication methods are selected according to drawings and project specifications |

 calculate and measure material |

-material is calculated according to considerations |
+material is calculated and measured according to factors |

 shear and cut material |